Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - English Format.md

 Up to now, I have completed my thesis with the title: "..."

-With the supervisor\'s consent, I request that Vietnam Japan University, Vietnam National University, Hanoi grant me permission to defend my thesis before the Undergraduate Thesis Evaluation Committee.
+With the supervisor's consent, I request that Vietnam Japan University, Vietnam National University, Hanoi grant me permission to defend my thesis before the Undergraduate Thesis Evaluation Committee.